Chewy Sourdough Discard Flatbread Recipe (Quick & Easy)

 Why You'll Love This Recipe

-- Soft and chewy with crispy spots from the hot pan
+• Soft and chewy with lightly blistered spots from the hot skillet

 Ingredient Notes + Substitutions